jturner/menelaus/README.md

 This is my ([jturner](https://github.com/jturner)) personal fork of the codebase found on [sourcehut](https://git.sr.ht/~technomancy/menelaus).

+My forked has been moved to sourcehut: https://git.sr.ht/~jturner/menelaus

 ![Atreus keyboard](atreus.jpg)

 See [this article about how it works](https://atreus.technomancy.us/firmware).